basilhendroff/truenas-iocage-letsencrypt/README.md

 ## Usage
 A collection of utilities for issuing and renewing Let's Encrypt certificates for the following (verified) internal servers and devices:
-1. FRITZ!Box (Only tested on FRITZ!Box 7490, but should work for non-legacy models).
+1. FRITZ!Box (Only tested on FRITZ!Box 7490, but should work for the majority of non-legacy models).
 2. HP iLO (Only tested on iLO 4, but should work for all RILOE II/iLO versions up to and including iLO 4).

 ### Prerequisites